• Skip to primary navigation

 You will know the biscuits are done baking when they have a light golden color on top.

 You can definitely make these as gluten free drop-style biscuits.
-Use a large cookie scoop to scoop the dough and drop it onto a cookie sheet.
+Use a large cookie scoop to drop the dough onto a cookie sheet.

 What is the best fat to use for biscuits?

 I like to use butter for baking biscuits.
-You can use shortening, but I find the very best fat is a European butter like Plugra is best.
+You can use shortening, but I find the best fat is a European butter like Plugra.

 How long will these biscuits keep fresh?